GothenburgBitFactory/ti.net/content/docs/install-dev.md

 ## Build & Install

-Build with type `Debug` if you want symbols in the binary for debugging.
+Build with type `Debug` if you want symbols in the binary for debugging, otherwise choose `Release`.
 ```
 $ cmake -DCMAKE_BUILD_TYPE=Debug .
 ...